Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Introduction

-For convenience of the reader, and to be on safe grounds to develop the theory, we include a detailed proof of how to pin at infinity on trees by means of an HOV and obtain a GM from the GGM.
+For convenience of the reader, and to be on safe grounds to develop the theory, we include a detailed proof of how to pin at infinity on trees by means of an HOV and obtain a GM from the GGM, see Theorem \ref{thm: DLR}.
 From here we derive consequences in our paper, both from a structural probabilistic point of view, and from a quantitative analytical point of view.
-Namely, this pinned-at-infinity measure however, always has peculiar properties: It necessarily loses translation invariance (tree-automorphism invariance resp.).
-See Proposition \ref{pro: InhomogeneousPinning}.
-Moreover, it loses extremality and in case of the free state even more the tree-indexed Markov chain property, see Proposition \ref{pro: noMarkov}.
+Namely, this pinned-at-infinity measure however, always has peculiar properties: It necessarily loses translation invariance (tree-automorphism invariance resp.), see Theorems \hyperlink{res: peculiarity 1 free}{2c1)} and \hyperlink{res: peculiarity 1 2per}{3c1)}.
+Note that in our paper we call equivalently a measure \textit{homogeneous} if it is invariant under all automorphisms of the tree.
+Recall that the translations of the tree when the tree is viewed as a group, form a subclass of the tree-automorphisms.

+Moreover, we show that the pinned-at-infinity measure loses extremality in the simplex of all Gibbs measures, see Theorem \hyperlink{res: peculiarity 2 2per}{3c2)}, and in case of the free state even more the tree-indexed Markov chain property, see Theorem \hyperlink{res: peculiarity 2 free}{2c2)}.